yukilite/tp/docs/DeveloperGuide.md

         - Allows us to be more specific when filtering and searching for a certain Patient
     * Cons:
         - Requires us to manage the different possible combinations of fields in the input (there are 4 fields, resulting in 24 possible combinations).
-We would need  to handle the possible increased complexity of this input.
+We would need additional clauses and exceptions to handle the increased complexity of this input.

 #### 2.2.4.16 HelpCommand